-Mezzanine Fund or Mezzanine loan does not fall into the category of a pure debt or pure equity.
-In other words, it is very high risk and high reward instrument that fills the gap between senior debt and equity.
-A company uses such type of funding to raise money for specific purposes rather than the traditional use-cases.
+Mezzanine Fund or Mezzanine loan does not fall into the category of pure debt or pure equity.
+In other words, it is a very high-risk and high-reward instrument that fills the gap between senior debt and equity.
+A company uses such type of funding to raise money for specific purposes rather than the traditional use cases.

-- 2 How They Are Different from Private Equity and Direct Loans
+- How They Are Different from Private Equity and Direct Loans

-- 4 Benefit to the Borrower
+- Benefits to the Borrower

-- 5 Benefits to Lender
+- Benefits to Lender

 - Rate of Return on Mezzanine Financing

 - These are subordinate to senior debt but are senior to common equity when it comes to the priority of payments.